lrodorigo/py-pingu/README.md

 {
-  "host": "8.8.8.8", // Ping requests are sent to this host "proto": 136, // Proto number of the routes installed by py-pingu "interfaces": {  // map of all monitored interfaces
+  "host": "8.8.8.8", // Ping requests are sent to this host "proto": 136, // Proto number of the routes installed by py-pingu "gateways_file": "/tmp/path-to-file.json", // path for the file used to persist previously fetched gateways across system/daemon restart
+  "interfaces": {  // map of all monitored interfaces
     "eno2": { // interface name
       "metric": 100, // if the interface is ok (ICMP replies received and max_lost/max_delay are met) the then the route will be installed with this metric